The Mysterious Connection Between VO2 Max and Your Brain

 Fancy new midsole materials like PEBA make you faster, but at the cost of durability

-Scientists consider individual variability and the pros and cons of training in racing shoes.
+Scientists consider the latest spikes, individual variability, and the pros and cons of training in racing shoes

 While trying to qualify for an English Channel crossing, swimmers swallowed ingestible thermometers.
 They got really cold.